-The City of Moore has awarded St. Vincent de Paul for rental and utility assistance and Rose Rock Habitat for Humanity was awarded funding for an emergency home repair program.
+The City of Moore has awarded St. Vincent de Paul and Central OK Community Action Agency for rental and utility

 AP-60 Public Housing - 91.220(h)

 The City of Moore does not operate any public housing.
 Section 8 vouchers are distributed through the Oklahoma Housing Finance Agency.